MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/accounts.md

 The **Details** section lets you add more information and preferences to the account record.

-- **Company Profile**: Information about the economic environment of the account.
+- **Company Profile**: Information about the industry and ownership structure of the account.

 - **Description**: Text description of the account.